 Similar to G&T and Whiskey Ginger cocktails, the Garibaldi tastes better than the sum of its two parts.
 And like those other two-ingredient cocktails, the Garibaldi is as easy to drink as it is to craft.

-History Of The Garibaldi Cocktail
+History of the Garibaldi Cocktail

 The Garibaldi cocktail history has a few events in its timeline and they’re all important.
 However, the most crucial event happened in 1860 when Gaspare Campari invented his self-named liqueur in Milan.
 After all, there would be no Garibaldi cocktail without his red bitter liqueur.